 from.
 It was said that a hoard of Roman gold and silver coins had been

 found under the campanile.
-This story also helps add weight to the one
+This story also adding weight to the one

-Peril carried out major restoration work from 1972-80, including
+Peril carried out major restoration work in the 1970s (see black and white

 re-roofing, damp-proofing, work on paintings and crucifixes, and the

 raising of the floor, which was 30cm below canal level.